jcauthen78/as_overlay-obsolete-/README.md

 Pandas - (https://pandas.pydata.org/docs/getting_started/install.html)<br>
 **pip install pandas**<br>
-Used to read CSV files (and probably JSON?) for live-data in overlays.<br
+Used to read CSV files for live-data in overlays.<br>

 2 core files modified.
 The notes & additions are inside the above provided files.
 These are _**ADDITIONS**_ to the existing files, not full replacements.
 Replacing the core files with these attached files **WILL BREAK YOUR ALLSKY** <br>